 The House of Burlesque took over New Wimbledon Theatre for one night only, with an immersive evening filled with thrilling dances, risqué outfits, and nipple tassels galore.

-Burlesque, which involving comedic and daring scenes, is a live performance art can both entertain and empower audiences worldwide.
+Burlesque, which involves comedic and daring scenes, is a live performance art that can both entertain and empower audiences worldwide.

 Since creating House of Burlesque, Tempest Rose has confronted society’s outdated perceptions of sensuality, sexuality, and gender while championing self-expression and body positivity.